openvinotoolkit/model_server/docs/docker_container.md

 - Config reload may be also triggered using [Config Reload API](./model_server_rest_api.md#config-reload).

 - Error occurence during reloading model, [DAG](./dag_scheduler.md) or [custom loader](./custom_model_loader.md) does not breake the reload process of correct ones but it results in a proper error logs and, if [Config Reload API](./model_server_rest_api.md#config-reload) was used, in error message containing response.
-(Errors may by caused by invalid paths, forbidden values in config, invalid structure of DAG - found cycle in graph for example etc.)
+(Errors may by caused by invalid paths, forbidden values in config, invalid structure of DAG - found cycle in graph for example, etc.)

 **Note**: changes in the config file are checked regularly with an internal defined by the parameter --file_system_poll_wait_seconds.